GitMulC/polling-magic/README.md

 - __Comments__

 - Each poll features its own comments section.
-Approved comments are published below each poll and allow a dialogue between users.
+Any user may comment on any poll.
 - It allows users to say how they felt about a particular set.
 - Conversely it allows user to voice their concern or displeasure at a particular set.
 - The comments feature allows the Magic: The Gathering community to deliberate on any given set and give Magics parent company (Wizards of the Coast) an opportunity to see how their latest set is going down with consumers.